Key Takeaways

 How Much Workers' Comp Insurance Do I Need in Oregon?

-Oregon requires most employers to carry workers' compensation insurance as soon as they hire their first employee.
+Oregon requires most employers to get workers' compensation insurance as soon as they hire their first employee, unless you qualify for an exemption.
 This protects workers by covering medical expenses and lost wages if they get injured or become ill due to their job.

 Businesses operating without required workers' comp coverage face daily penalties of up to $1,000, and the state can shut down operations.